Ayan-M-Dev/Ayan-M-Dev/README.md

 <div id="hey" align="center">
 <p>
-A Passionate Full Stack Developer and Web 3.0 Enthusiast with a focus on blockchain technology.
-Actively learning and contributing to Open Source.
-Sharing insights on web development and blockchain at tech conferences.
-Constantly honing problem-solving skills and participating in coding competitions.
-Dedicated to making a lasting impact in the world of technology.
+Innovative Full Stack Developer with expertise in Web and App development, passionate about AI and Blockchain technologies.
+Active open-source contributor and community builder.
+Experienced in crafting user-centric solutions and streamlining processes through effective project management.
+Frequent speaker at tech conferences, sharing insights on cutting-edge development practices.
+Committed to leveraging technology for meaningful impact, I thrive in collaborative environments and constantly seek new challenges.
+Always eager to connect with fellow developers, explore innovative projects, and push the boundaries of what's possible in the digital realm.
 </div>